 If you've ever dealt with anxiety, you may recognise some of these symptoms, too.
 Because some of these alcohol intolerance symptoms can overlap with the physical symptoms of anxiety, it may feel like you're anxious, too.

-A great way to minimise alcohol intolerance symptoms is by utilising supplements like Sunset Alcohol Flush Support.
+A great way to minimise alcohol intolerance symptoms is by utilising supplements like Sunset Alcohol Flush Support also known as the Asian flush pill.
 Sunset helps the body metabolise alcohol as quickly as possible so these negative symptoms have less of a chance to surface.

 By breaking down alcohol quickly, your hangover the next day will be reduced, too.